Tuesday, April 10, 2012

 July 23, 1863

-According to Harold M. Fuller, Charles' grandson, his father Arthur told him about his childhood trip to Iowa.
+According to Harold M. Fuller, Charles' grandson, Charles' father Arthur told Harold about this childhood trip to Iowa.
 The year was 1873 and Charles and his wife, Lydia, made the decision to leave Maine to join his parents and siblings in Iowa where they had migrated several years before.
 Charles left his job as a railroad engineer with the Maine Central Railroad in Fairfield and the family headed west.
 At first, it's likely they rode the railroad; then in Illinois they joined a wagon train to go on to Ottumwa, Iowa.
-Arthur remembered his father being ill along the way.
+Arthur remembered his father (Charles) being ill along the way.
 He also remembered friendly Indians and a frame house on the edge of the prairie; Arthur was about 7 years old at the time.

-After Charles' death in 1878, his wife Lydia had to wait until Charles' will was settled.
+After Charles' death in Iowa in 1878, his wife Lydia had to wait until Charles' will was settled.
 The lawyer had lost the documents in a storm and it was necessary to get depositions from the original witnesses who were still in Maine.
 It took 2 years to do this.
 Then she and her children returned.
 Lydia's father Timothy Osborn sent her the money to come home as she was penniless after waiting so long in Iowa with her children.

 He and Lydia's children were as follows: